Eigenvectors from Eigenvalues Sparse Principal Component Analysis (EESPCA): Methods

 This approximation has several appealing properties in the context of sparse PCA.
 First, it greatly reduces the computational cost since only the largest eigenvalues of the full covariance matrix and associated sub-matrices are needed, which can be efficiently computed even for very large matrices using the method of power iteration.
 The computational cost can be further lowered by using the estimated principal eigenvector of the full matrix to initialize the power iteration calculation for the sub-matrices.
-When this approximation is applied to the population covariance matrix $\boldsymbol{\Sigma}$, it will correctly estimate zero squared loadings since $\lambda_1(\boldsymbol{\Sigma}) = \lambda_1(\boldsymbol{\Sigma}_j)$ for these variables; for variables that have a non-zero loading on the first population PC, the approximation will be less than or equal to the squared value of the true loading.
-For the example introduced in Section~\ref{sec:example}, the squared normed loadings for the first population PC are:
+When this approximation is applied to the population covariance matrix $\boldsymbol{\Sigma}$, it will correctly estimate zero squared loadings since $\lambda_1(\boldsymbol{\Sigma}) = \lambda_1(\boldsymbol{\Sigma}_j)$ for these variables per the first degeneracy scenario outlined above; for variables that have a non-zero loading on the first population PC, the approximation will be less than or equal to the squared value of the true loading.
+It should also be noted that the second degeneracy case outlined above does not apply to approximation \eqref{eqn:lemma2_pca_approx} since only the terms for the first eigenvalue are retained.
+For the example introduced in Section~\ref{sec:example}, the squared loadings for the first population PC are:

-and the approximate squared normed loadings computed via \eqref{eqn:lemma2_pca_approx} are:
+and the approximate squared loadings computed via \eqref{eqn:lemma2_pca_approx} are:

 When applied to the sample covariance matrix $\hat{\boldsymbol{\Sigma}}$, the approximate squared loadings will again be less than or equal to the squared PC loadings with the values for variables with a zero loading on the population PC approaching zero as $n \to \infty$ and $n/p \to \infty$ given the consistency of the sample PC loading vectors in this asymptotic regime \citep{johnstone_consistency_2009}.
-Importantly, the ratio of approximate-to-true loadings
+Let $\mathbf{r}_i$ be a vector whose elements $r_{i,j}$ are the ratios of the approximate-to-true absolute loadings of eigenvector $\mathbf{v}_i$: